 Funding Your Education

 God has called you to ministry and now you need to prayerfully determine how you’re going to pay for your theological education.
-At B. H. Carroll Theological Institute, we believe those whom He calls He equips through hard work, the support of churches, and the generous gifts of others who share the vision for theological education.
+At B. H. Carroll Theological Seminary, we believe those whom He calls He equips through hard work, the support of churches, and the generous gifts of others who share the vision for theological education.

 Remember, Carroll does not participate in federal financial aid or federal funding (FAFSA).
 However, a Carroll degree is roughly one-third the cost of most other ATS-accredited schools due to the generosity of donors, and many Carroll students are supported, at least on some level, by the ministry or church where they currently serve.
 This is good news for students like you who are uncertain how they will pay for their education.